AI Developments in Genealogy

 Take full advantage of systems like ChatGPT!
 You can ask generative AI programs nearly anything, and you can even ask them to give you prompts and ideas for more things to ask and research.

 Keep in mind that it is always best to carefully review results given to you by generative AI or an AI assistant.
 Any facts given to you should be checked carefully, and the results may need to be polished or refined.
-(See more about this later in this article.)
+(See more later in this article about reviewing AI results.)

-The most recent RootsTech conference offered several classes and events about AI in genealogy, giving great insights you can use in your family history work.
-The purpose of RootsTech is to help you learn about and connect with everything out there that enhances your family history experience.
-A key experience of RootsTech is also the showcasing of the latest innovations for genealogy.
+The RootsTech genealogy conference offers several classes and events about AI in genealogy, giving great insights you can use in your family history work.
+The purpose of RootsTech is to help you learn about and connect with everything that could enhance your family history experience.
+A key part of RootsTech is also showcasing the latest innovations for genealogy.

 Watch Video

-A RootsTech class, taught by speaker Andre Kearns, showcased the AI-powered experimental search by FamilySearch.
-With it, you can search hard-to-find ancestors in old wills, deeds, and records without being overwhelmed.
+A RootsTech class, taught by Colette Hokanson, showcased FamilySearch's AI-powered tools.
+You can search hard-to-find ancestors in old wills, deeds, and records without being overwhelmed.

 Watch Video